Practical resource for using AI inside the firm

 What should an accountancy firm automate first?

-Start with enquiry capture, acknowledgement, routing and follow-up reminders.
+Start with enquiry capture, acknowledgement, routing, follow-up reminders and client-record chasing visibility.
 Leave tax judgement, suitability decisions and fee commitments with a person.

 Why do accountancy enquiries get missed?